-Torrent Consulting was engaged to undertake a Flood Impact Assessment to assist in the DA process for the proposed mound construction at 28 Alnwick Road, Millers Forest, NSW (the Site).
+Torrent Consulting was engaged to undertake a Flood Impact Assessment to assist in the DA process for the proposed mound construction at 181 Woodberry Road, Millers Forest, NSW (the Site).
 It is understood that a flood report will be expected by Maitland City Council.

-This Site is located on the right floodplain of the Hunter River, around halfway between Raymond Terrace and Hexham, as presented in Figure 1.
-The catchment area of the Hunter River covers some 22 000 km.
-The topography of the local floodplain is flat and low-lying, characterised by alluvial deposition and raised flood levee embankments, as presented in Figure 2.
+The Site is located on the right floodplain of the Hunter River, around halfway between Raymond Terrace and Hexham, as presented in Figure 1.
+The topography of the local floodplain is flat and low-lying, characterised by raised flood levee embankments and earthen mounds, as presented in Figure 2.

 The existing design flood conditions at the Site are detailed in the Williamtown - Salt Ash Floodplain Risk Management Study & Plan (BMT WBM, 2017).
-Information contained in this study is used to summarise the context of existing flood conditions and risks in relation to the Site and the proposed development.

-The assessment also includes the development of a TUFLOW model of the Lower Hunter River to simulate design flood conditions consistent with those of the existing flood studies.
-This model provides a platform to assess the potential flood impacts associated with the proposed development.
-It also enables a more detailed understanding of the local flood velocities and hazards.
+Information contained in this study will be used to summarise the existing flood conditions and risks in the context of the Site and the proposed development.
+The assessment utilises a TUFLOW model of the Lower Hunter River to simulate design flood conditions consistent with those of the existing flood study.
+This model provides a platform to assess the potential flood impacts associated with the proposed mound.
+It also enables a more detailed understanding of the local flood velocities and hazards under both existing and the proposed post-construction conditions.